NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 Variables that can be changed include:
 - aws_region - The AWS region where you want to deploy the resources.
 - fsx_name - The name you want applied to the FSx for NetApp ONTAP File System.
 Must not already exist.
-- fsx_password_secret_name - A basename of the AWS SecretsManager secret that will hold the FSxN password.
+- fsx_password_secret_name - A base name of the AWS SecretsManager secret that will hold the FSxN password.
 A random string will be appended to this name to ensure uniqueness.
 - fsx_throughput_capacity - The throughput capacity of the FSx for NetApp ONTAP File System.
 Read the "description" of the variable to see valid values.